Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Results

 \subsubsection{Baseline Bias in Original Prompting}

-Our findings reflect \textbf{cultural biases deeply embedded in Indo-Aryan linguistic contexts, where purdah is more prevalently practiced in regions with Indo-Aryan language dominance \cite{sarkar_2024_local}.} Original prompts yields the highest bias scores across both language families, with Indo-Aryan consistently scoring higher.
-The largest disparity appears in the to-do list application (Indo-Aryan: 0.177; Dravidian: 0.125).
+Our findings reflect \textbf{cultural biases deeply embedded in Indo-Aryan linguistic contexts, with purdah more prevalently practiced in regions with Indo-Aryan language dominance} \cite{sarkar_2024_local}.
+Original prompts yield peak bias scores across language families, with Indo-Aryan consistently scoring higher.
+The largest disparity appears in to-do lists (Indo-Aryan: 0.177; Dravidian: 0.125).